-- The second exchange creates and exchanges the DH public keys between the peers. - The DH group included in the IKE policy previously agreed upon by the peers is used. - This ensures that both peers use the same key generation algorithm and that they will obtain the same result. - The key is calculated by both peers without sending the key itself. - All further negotiations will be encrypted with the newly calculated DH secret key.
+- The second exchange creates and exchanges the DH public keys between the peers. - The DH group included in the IKE policy previously agreed upon by the peers is used. - This ensures that both peers use the same key generation algorithm and that they will obtain the same result. - The key is calculated by both peers without sending the key itself. - See the previous couse for a description of the DH algorithm. - All further negociations will be encrypted with the newly calculated DH secret key.